Pipedream with Dylan Pierce

 00:49:22 - Anthony Campolo

-But what might actually be the missing bridge here is now that GBT4, you can just show it a picture.
-If you were to show it up the website.
+But what might actually be the missing bridge here is now that GPT-4 can just look at a picture.
+If you were to show it a picture of the website...

 00:49:32 - Scott Steinlage